EPCAF Team 2017-2019

 Maud Jacquin, Independent Scholar

-Karen Kurczynski, Assistant Professor at the University of Massachusetts, Amherst
+Karen Kurczynski, Associate Professor at the University of Massachusetts, Amherst

 Rosemary O’Neill, Associate Professor at Parsons, The New School, New York